Sorrento

 The Sorrentine Peninsula has views of Naples, Vesuvius and the Isle of Capri.
 The Amalfi Drive, connecting Sorrento and Amalfi, is a narrow road along the high cliffs above the Tyrrhenian Sea.

-Ferries and hydrofoils connect the town to Naples, Amalfi, Positano, Capri and Ischia.
+Ferries and hydrofoils connect the city to Naples, Amalfi, Positano, Capri and Ischia.

 Limoncello, a digestif made from lemon rinds, alcohol, water and sugar, is produced in Sorrento along with citrus fruit, wine, nuts and olives.

 History

 Origins

 The Roman name for Sorrento was Surrentum.
 From the 8th century BC the area had the presence of a community of indigenous villages, which was a crossing point for Etruscan traffic.
 Subsequently, the area fell into the hands of the Osci, who exercised an important influence there, in fact the oldest ruins of Surrentum are Oscan, dating from about 600 BC.

 Before its control by the Roman Republic, Surrentum was one of the towns subject to Nuceria, and shared its fortunes up to the Social War; it seems to have joined in the revolt of 90 BC like Stabiae; and was reduced to obedience in the following year, when it seems to have received a colony.

-Numerous sepulchral inscriptions of Imperial slaves and freedmen have been found at Surrentum.
+Numerous sepulchral inscriptions of imperial slaves and freedmen have been found at Surrentum.
 An inscription shows that Titus in the year after the earthquake of 79 AD restored the horologium (clock) of the town and its architectural decoration.
 A similar restoration of an unknown building in Naples in the same year is recorded in an inscription from the last-named town.

 The most important temples of Surrentum were those of Athena and of the Sirens (the latter the only one in the Greek world in historic times); the former gave its name to the promontory.
 In antiquity, Surrentum was famous for its wine (oranges and lemons which are now widely cultivated there were not yet introduced in Italy in antiquity), its fish, and its red Campanian vases; the discovery of coins of Massilia, Gaul, and the Balearic Islands here indicates the extensive trade which it carried on.

 The position of Surrentum was very secure, protected by deep gorges.
 The only exception to its natural protection was 300 m on the south-west where it was defended by walls, the line of which is necessarily followed by those of the modern town.
 The arrangement of the modern streets preserves that of the ancient town, and the disposition of the walled paths which divide the plain to the east seems to date in like manner from Roman times.
 No ruins are now preserved in the town itself, but there are many remains in the villa quarter to the east of the town on the road to Stabiae, of which traces still exist, running much higher than the modern road, across the mountain.